Carlosdantas7/Carlosdantas7/README.md

 - 👋 Hi, I’m @Carlosdantas7
-- 👀 I’m interested in programing
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on artificial inteligency projects
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me, throug my email dantasfarma@yahoo.com.br
+- 📫 How to reach me

 <!---
 Carlosdantas7/Carlosdantas7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.